LonamiWebs/Telethon/readthedocs/extra/examples/chats-and-channels.rst

         edit_messages=None
     )
     # Equivalent to:
-    #     rights = ChannelAdminRights(
+    #     rights = ChatAdminRights(
     #         change_info=True,
     #         delete_messages=True,
     #         pin_messages=True
     #     )

-    # Once you have a ChannelAdminRights, invoke it
+    # Once you have a ChatAdminRights, invoke it
     client(EditAdminRequest(channel, user, rights))

     # User will now be able to change group info, delete other people's
     # messages and pin messages.
+    #
+    # In a normal chat, you should do this instead:
+    from telethon.tl.functions.messages import EditChatAdminRequest

+    client(EditChatAdminRequest(chat_id, user, is_admin=True))

 .. note::